 This is possible, though there are some warning signs that you can be aware of to look out for.
 If your gums bleed easily or if you have swollen, tender gums, this is a sign of gum disease.

-Additionally, if you notice your gums have started to pull away from your teeth or if your permanent teeth are loose or separating, you should see your dentist as soon as possible.
-Any changes that you notice with your smile are important to report to Dr. Bowersox so that he can evaluate them and offer treatment options if necessary.
+Also, if you notice your gums have started to pull away from your teeth or if your permanent teeth are loose or separating, you should see our dentist as soon as possible.
+Any changes that you notice with your smile are essential to report to Dr. Bowersox.
+He can examine your teeth and gums.
+Then, he can offer treatment options if needed.

 What to avoid when you have bleeding gums?